Where to Eat in Fisherman's Wharf

 From amazing views and a sea of sea lions to chowder bread bowls and California wines, PIER 39 is a must-visit on every visitor's itinerary, especially if you're hungry.
 With two levels of dining, there's plenty to choose from.
 For upscale seafood options, there's Fog Harbor Fish House and the Chart House.
-If you're looking for more a casual seafood option, PIER 39 has Chowders, Crab House, Pier Market and Wipeout Bar and Grill.
-Bubba Gump Shrimp, Hard Rock Cafe and Players Sports Arcade & Grill are perfect spots to entertain the entire family.
+If you're looking for more seafood casual options, PIER 39 has Chowders, Crab House, Pier Market and Wipeout Bar and Grill.
+Eagle Cafe, Bubba Gump Shrimp, Hard Rock Cafe and Players Sports Arcade & Grill are perfect spots to entertain the entire family.
 Finally, if you'd like a taste of the Bay with a little wasabi, head to Hana Zen for authentic Japanese cuisine with a view of Alcatraz.

 Scoma's (Pier 47)

 Scoma's, family owned and operated for almost 50 years, has a commitment to quality seafood and service.
 The fact that they own their own boat, which goes out past the bay to catch its own fresh fish, shows that Scoma's does not only talks the talk, but walks the walk.
-Dishes to get: Lazy Man Cioppino, King Salmon Crudo www.scomas.com
+Dishes to get: Lazy Man Cioppino, King Salmon Crudo.

 This is just a small sampling of the many delicious restaurants in Fisherman's Wharf.
 We strongly recommend that you walk around the neighborhood and see which restaurant calls out to you.
 You won't be disappointed.